jiyamathias/metamap/README.md

 - ## ArgentinaRENAPER
 ArgentinaRENAPER verify a user's DNI (Documento Nacional de Identidad) number and identity.
+NOTE: Use the ArgentinaDNI() to validate the submitted DNI card.
 ### Use this object payload to implement the ArgentinaRENAPER() method
 ```go
 type ArgentinaRENAPERRequest struct {